-J-PET exploits time information instead of energy to determine place of annihilation.
-Scintillating signals from plastics are very fast (typically, 0.5 ns rise time and 1.8 ns decay time [20]-[22]).
-Such fast signals allow for superior time resolution and decrease pile-ups with respect to crystals detectors as e.g. LSO or BGO with decay times equal to 40 ns and 300 ns, respectively [23].
-In order to take advantage of these superior timing properties of plastic scintillators and to decrease the dead time due to the electronic signal processing in J-PET, the charge measurement corresponding to the deposited energy of the gamma was replaced with measurement of Time Over Threshold (TOT) [24].
+decay time [20]-[22]).
+Such fast signals allow for superior time resolution and decrease pileups with respect to crystals detectors as, e.g., LSO or bismuth germanate (BGO) with decay times equal to 40 and 300 ns, respectively [23].
+In order to take advantage of these superior timing properties of plastic scintillators and to decrease the dead time due to the electronic signal processing in J-PET, the charge measurement corresponding to the deposited energy of the gamma was replaced with measurement of time over threshold (TOT) [24].
 The J-PET tomograph is constructed from axially arranged strips of plastic scintillators.
-Annihilation γ photons with energy of 511 keV interact in plastic scintillators through the Compton effect [25] in which the deposited energy varies from eventto-event.
-Due to the low light attenuation plastic scintillators act as effective light-guides for these secondary photons produced by interaction of the annihilation radiation.
-Hence the examination chamber can be built out of long modules placed along the patient's body.
-Each plastic strip is read out by photomultipliers at two ends (see Fig. 1, left panel).
+Annihilation γ photons with energy of 511 keV interact in plastic scintillators through the Compton effect [25], in which the deposited energy varies from event-to-event.
+Due to the low light attenuation plastic scintillators act as effective light-guides for the secondary photons produced by the interaction of the annihilation radiation with the scintillation detector.
+Hence, the examination chamber can be built out of long modules placed along the patient's body.
+Each plastic strip is read out by PMTs at two ends (see Fig. 1, left-hand side panel).
 Since the readout is placed outside of the diagnostic chamber, the main cost of extending the AFOV of the scanner lays in cost of scintillating material.
-The position of interaction with the photons in the scintillators can be determined from the time difference of light signal arriving at photomultipliers placed at each end of detection module where ΔI denotes the distance between the interaction point and the center of the module, t_1 an t_2 stand for times of arrival of light signal at each side and v is an effective velocity of light signal within the scintillator.
-Then, the position of annihilation along Line Of Response (LOR) can be determined using the Time of Flight (TOF) method (see Fig. 1 for pictorial description)
+The position of interaction with the photons in the scintillators can be determined from the time difference of light signal arriving at PMTs placed at each end of detection module where ΔI denotes the distance between the interaction point and the center of the module, t_1 an t_2 stand for times of arrival of light signal at each side and v is an effective velocity of light signal within the scintillator.
+Then, the position of annihilation along line of response (LOR) can be determined using the time of flight (TOF) method (see Fig. 1 for pictorial description)

-$$\Delta I = (t_1 - t_2) \times \upsilon/2 \tag{1}$$
+$$\Delta I = (t_1 - t_2) \times v/2 \tag{1}$$

-$$TOF = (t_1 + t_2)/2 - (t_3 + t_4)/2: \quad \Delta x = TOF \times c/2, \quad (2)$$ where Δx denotes distance of annihilation point from the middle of LOR, c stands for the speed of light, t_1 and t_2 are the times measured at the two ends of module A and t_3 and t_4 denote times registered with module B.
+$$TOF = (t_1 + t_2)/2 - (t_3 + t_4)/2$$ : $\Delta x = TOF \times c/2$ (2)

+where Δx denotes distance of annihilation point from the middle of LOR, c stands for the speed of light, t_1 and t_2 are the times measured at the two ends of module A, and t_3 and t_4 denote times registered with module B.